Bpifrance

 Grant in 2023

 Spark Cleantech is a pioneering company developing a plasma technology to convert greenhouse gases into hydrogen fuel.
-Its core process, called plasmolysis, uses cold pulsed plasma discharges to break down methane or carbon dioxide and methane mixtures, producing hydrogen, solid carbon, and carbon monoxide.
-This on-site hydrogen production offers a competitive, carbon-neutral alternative to fossil fuels, enabling the decarbonization of industrial heat and the transition to clean transportation.
+Their proprietary process, called plasmolysis, uses cold pulsed plasma discharges to convert methane or carbon dioxide and methane mixtures into valuable products such as hydrogen, solid carbon, and carbon monoxide.
+This technology enables the production of competitive, on-site hydrogen, serving as a direct substitute for fossil fuels in decarbonizing industrial heat and powering the transport industry with carbon-neutral hydrogen fuel.

 Global Bioenergies